Filexor/sd-webui-top-k-emphasis/readme.md

 - Threshold below 1 means top `(threshold * channels)` th of channels will be multiplied.
 - Threshold above or equal to 1 means top threshold th of channels will be multiplied.

+If you omit threshold, it will be interpreted as 0.
 Note that even for same key, number of channels may vary. e.g. clip_l and clip_g has different number of channels.
 (768 and 2048 respectively)